CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is a Pull Request?

-A Pull Request will let you tell others about changes you've pushed to a branch in a repository.
+A Pull Request will let you tell others about changes you would like to push to a branch in a repository.

 ## Question 12